soham2008xyz/pc-google-analytics/readme.txt

 == Description ==

-This Google Analytics for WordPress plugin adds and enables Google Analytics tracking code on your website.
+The Google Analytics plugin easily adds and enables Google Analytics tracking code on your website.